RealityBending/RealityBending.github.io/content/authors/Anshu-Te/_index.md

 ---
 authors:
-- Te An Shu
+- An-Shu Te

-bio: An Shu is currently a Research Assistant at Clinical Brain Lab.
+bio: An-Shu is currently a Research Assistant at Clinical Brain Lab.
 She is working on the neuroscience of deception.

 education: